Steven Mnuchin: Foreclosures

 OneWest was criticized for aggressively foreclosing on homeowners.
 In the five years following Mnuchin's acquisition of OneWest, the bank foreclosed on 36,000 homes in California, leading local activists to begin calling Mnuchin "the foreclosure king."
 The high foreclosure rate might have been a result of the loss sharing agreement with the FDIC, whereby the FDIC had to reimburse OneWest for losses.
 According to The New York Times, OneWest "was involved in a string of lawsuits over questionable foreclosures, and settled several cases for millions of dollars".
 Because of these foreclosures, around 100 protesters of Occupy Los Angeles gathered outside Mnuchin's home in October 2011 and held signs that read "Make Banks Pay".
 Two California fair-housing groups filed complaints to the federal government alleging that OneWest had violated the Fair Housing Act by not lending money to African Americans, Hispanics, and Asians.

 In November 2016, after OneWest was sold to CIT, the California Reinvestment Coalition submitted a Freedom of Information Act request to the United States Department of Housing and Urban Development (HUD) to learn more about CIT's reverse mortgage subsidiary, Financial Freedom.
 According to the HUD's response, CIT/Financial Freedom foreclosed on 16,220 federally insured reverse mortgages from April 2009 to April 2016.
 This represented about 39% of all federally insured reverse mortgage foreclosures during that time.
 CRC estimated that Financial Freedom serviced only about 17% of the market and thus was foreclosing more than twice as often as its competitors.
 CIT Group disclosed to investors that it had received subpoenas from HUD's Office of the Inspector General in the third and fourth quarters of 2015.
 In November 2016, two non-profits filed a complaint with the Department of Housing and Urban Development, alleging redlining by OneWest Bank.

 In 2017 a leaked internal memo from the California attorney general's office was published, stating that the prosecutor's office had found more than a thousand violations of foreclosure law by OneWest during Mnuchin's tenure.
 The prosecutor, Kamala Harris, had declined to file a civil enforcement suit.

 Liberty Strategic Capital

 After Donald Trump lost the 2020 election, Mnuchin established an investment fund, Liberty Strategic Capital.
 The fund obtained funds from the Saudis, Emirati and Qatari sovereign wealth funds.
 According to the New York Times, "The scale of Mr. Mnuchin’s fund and its investments from countries where he traveled as Treasury secretary have raised questions about whether he used his government role to enrich himself."

+On March 6, 2024 Liberty lead the group of investors including Hudson Bay and Reverence Capital to invest over $1B in NYCB.
+Mnuchin became a board member of the bank, that was suffering from heavy losses.

+On March 14, 2024 Mnuchin announced that he's putting together the group of investors to buy TikTok.
+“This should be owned by U.S. businesses.
+There’s no way that the Chinese would ever let a U.S. company own something like this in China,” Mnuchin said.